Preparing for the Online Proctored CIP Exam - Avoiding Common Pitfalls

 - Once you start the test, don't talk, don't mouth or read questions aloud, keep your eyes on the screen, don't try to write anything down, and focus on the questions.
 If you're prepared, you'll do well.

-Please feel free to contact me at firstname.lastname@example.org if you have any questions about the online proctored exam process.
+Please feel free to contact me at email@example.com or if you have any questions about the online proctored exam process.
+Or, download the free exam guide covering all of the most common questions about the CIP.
 Good luck!